-The install kit is contained in a zip file called KeyMaster-<version_number>.zip
+The install kit is contained in a zip file called KeyMaster-<version number>.zip

-1. Copy the zip file to a base directory where you want the installed software to be located, such as / apps/caplin unzip KeyMaster-<version_number>.zip
+1. Copy the zip file to a base directory where you want the installed software to be located, such as / apps/caplin

-Make sure that the directory and its sub-directories are accessible from your chosen application server (see Deploying KeyMaster 12).
+Make sure that the directory and its sub-directories are accessible from your chosen application server (see Deploying KeyMaster 13-).